cvan/blog/README.md

         wintersmith build

-2. Publish that directory somewhere (you could put it in the GitHub Pages branch - or in a separate branch with a Webhook to automatically deploy to S3).
+2. Publish that directory somewhere.
+You could put it in the GitHub Pages branch - or in a separate branch with a Webhook to automatically deploy to Amazon S3 or somewhere.
+(I have a command I run: `npm run publish`.)

 ## Advanced Local Development